ShahzadSatarAlikhan/ShahzadSatarAlikhan/index.md

 # Welcome to Shahzad's CS-499 ePortfolio

-You can use the [editor on GitHub](https://github.com/ShahzadSatarAlikhan/ShahzadSatarAlikhan/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the list on the left to quick jump!

 ## Introduction